 My sense of things is that in the day-to-day “busyness” we find ourselves in, we often forget that simple “thanks” can mean so much to ourselves and others.
 There are many ways to acknowledge a person or team for their contribution.
 One way I like (but find difficult) is the simple handwritten

 note to say “Thank You” for a specific job/decision well done.
-As an aside, the reason I find hand written notes to be difficult is because my handwriting and spelling are terrible so I have become totally dependent on technology (Thank You MS Office, G-mail, WordPress and MailChimp!).
-I might be too hard on myself, yet my belief is I am doing you a favor by not writing a note — at least not in cursive!
-I have taken the time to hand print — in my best engineering block letters — a note and I suspect that is just as good as a neatly written cursive note.
-Since I’m confessing, I will admit I often type things out in Word to makes sure of the spelling before hand-printing the note.
+As an aside, I find hand written notes to be difficult because my handwriting and spelling are terrible, so I have become dependent on technology (Thank You, MS Office, G-mail, WordPress, Grammarly, and MailChimp!).
+I might be too hard on myself, yet my belief is I am doing you a favor by not handwriting a note — at least not in cursive!
+I have taken the time to handprint — in my best engineering block letters — a message, and I suspect that it is just as good as a neatly written cursive note.
+Since I’m confessing, I will admit I often type things out in Word to make sure of the spelling before printing the message.
 And I’m told that the young people (Millennials) have a hard time reading (and many haven’t been taught) cursive handwriting.
 So printing makes more sense.

 Find Ways to Say Thanks

-In my mind, the single most important function of a true leader is to build and actively manage the culture — the values, vision and mission — of the organization.
-We should be focused on the proper integration of new employees and be the guardians of the corporate culture.
-I like a culture of appreciation, gratitude and thanks.
-And what could possibly be more fun, exciting and important than building such a culture?
+In my mind, the most critical function of a true leader is to build and actively manage the culture — the values, vision, and mission — of the organization.
+We should be focused on the proper integration of new employees and be the corporate culture guardians.
+I like a culture of appreciation, gratitude, and thanks.
+And what could be more fun, exciting, and essential than building such a culture?

 [Updated 9/16/2017 and Lightly edited in 9/2020 for our new website.]